 I was chuffed that we decided to do this ourselves, it was easy and saved us a fortune.
 It was also pretty straight forward, we only had to wait a bit for each train but we were in no hurry.
 The local people were helpful when asked and we weren’t quite sure why everyone was staring at us but it might have been because we were in the ladies only carriage!!
 Oops!

 We recently stayed at the Lanson Place Bukit Ceylon Apartments in Bukit Bintang and we found that to be a great central location and close to public transport.
-He often only stop in Kuala Lumpur for a night or two, we recently flew to Langkawi via Kuala Lumpur.
-I was surprised at all the things to do in Langkawi with kids.
-We had a wonderful stay at the Meritus Pelangi Resort and Spa.
+We often only stop in Kuala Lumpur for a night or two, we recently flew to Langkawi via Kuala Lumpur.
+I think 3 days in Kuala Lumpur is perfect, I found the perfect 3 day Kuala Lumpur itinerary, it covers all my favourite places.

 Have you been out to Batu Caves?
 What did you think?
 Let me know in the comments below, I love to hear feedback from others.